 As a fire protection system service company, we’ve performed thousands of fire alarm inspections, testing, and maintenance services.
 Our technicians usually spot the same fire alarm deficiencies when they service a new customer’s fire alarm system.
 These common problems involve pull stations, smoke detectors, and fire alarm batteries.
-Once you know about these fire alarm deficiencies, you can identify them and take the following steps to prevent these top 3 deficiencies.
+Once you know about these deficiencies, you can identify them and take the following steps to prevent these top 3 fire alarm deficiencies.

 - Pull Station Obstruction and Improper Installation – Is the pull system installed in the correct place, without obstruction, and at the correct height?